Tango Musicality Confessions

 “Wait, So...
 When Do We Learn Musicality?”

+There’s a right beat, a right accent, and a correct moment to hit the pose.
 You can add artistry, but the path is already drawn.
-It’s very ‘connect the dots’ in my very subjective opinion.
+It’s very much like ‘connect the dots’ in my subjective opinion.

 Isn’t Salsa Improvised Too?
 (And What Sets Tango Musicality Apart)